-There are no strollers allowed in our Planetarium, Giant Screen Theater, or Butterfly Center, but we will always provide a place for you to store them while you enjoy the shows or exhibit!
+Strollers that are not used for a disability are not allowed in our Planetarium, Giant Screen Theater, Butterfly Center, and occasional special exhibitions, but we will always provide a place for you to store them while you enjoy the shows or exhibit!

 Please note that most Special Exhibits are one-time entry only, so make sure to plan enough time to see the whole exhibit!